-During the first three hundred and sixty-five (365) days of the Application intake period, which began on September 20, 2019, the following applicants will be given priority:
+During the first three hundred and sixty-five (365) days of the Application intake period, which began on September 20, 2019, the following applicants were will be given priority:

-- Applicants who have experienced challenges receiving federal assistance due to lack of a clear title: The Title Clearance Program will use third-party data and/or documentation provided by the Applicant to verify denial of assistance due to lack of clear title for the purpose of prioritization. - Elderly applicants: Elderly applicants are those aged sixty-five (65) years or older at the time of application.
-The elderly applicant must be a head of household or co-head of household, as in the case of a married couple, to qualify for prioritization. - Applicants who occupy properties in the PRDOH land portfolio: Applicants who are able to demonstrate they were granted "right to use" or "right of enjoyment" of a parcel owned by PRDOH under Act 26 will be prioritized.
+- Applicants who have experienced challenges receiving federal assistance due to lack of a clear title: The Title Clearance Program will used third-party data and/or documentation provided by the applicant to verify denial of assistance due to lack of clear title for the purpose of prioritization. - Elderly applicants: Elderly applicants are those aged sixty-five (65) years or older at the time of application.
+The elderly applicant must had been a head of household or co-head of household, as in the case of a married couple, to qualify for prioritization. - Applicants who occupy properties in the PRDOH land portfolio: Applicants who are where able to demonstrate they were granted "right to use" or "right of enjoyment" of a parcel owned by PRDOH under Act 26-1941 will be were prioritized.

-Within these priority applicant groups, the Program will prioritize Applicants who are referred from another program within the CDBG-DR Housing Portfolio, and place even greater priority on those referrals that have reached the award stage of the R3 Program.
-The priority of these referred Applicants exists, and will continue beyond the aforementioned program priority period, in order to ensure that the referring program activities are not unduly delayed.
+Within these priority applicant groups; the Program will prioritized applicants who are were referred from another program within the CDBG-DR Housing Portfolio and placed even greater priority on those referrals that have reached the award stage of the R3 Program.
+The priority of these referred applicants exists, and will continue beyond the aforementioned program priority period, in order to ensure that the referring program activities are not unduly delayed.